 A nursing camisole makes things so much easier, especially in those first few weeks with baby.
 In fact, when I have a new baby, I wear a nursing cami pretty much every day.

-Nursing camis usually come with a shelf bra, and they have snaps on the strap that allow easy access to feeding.
+Nursing camis usually come with a shelf bra.
+The straps are adjustable (like a bra), and they have snaps on the strap right above the bust that allow the cup to fold down.
+This allows easy access to feeding.

 Nursing camisoles are really helpful for nursing in public (especially if you’re just getting used to it or if you’re worried about modesty – not that you need to be worried, but some moms are and that’s okay).
 Here’s how you can use a nursing cami to nurse your baby with practically no skin showing.